Creeping Bellflower flowers

 Planting & Growing

 Creeping Bellflower will grow to be only 3 inches tall at maturity extending to 4 inches tall with the flowers, with a spread of 12 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
 It can be propagated by division.